The Poisson Compound Decision Problem Revisited: Adjusting the classical Poisson empirical Bayes estimator

 Note that $\tilde P_Z( z)$ as defined in \eqref{PZz} involves observation of $Y$ through the quantity $\hat P_Y( y)$ that appears inside its definition.
-It is---in general---a much better estimate of $ P_Z( z)$ than is the empirical distribution function $\#\{i:\;Z_i = z\}$.
+It is---in general---a much better estimate of $ P_Z( z)$ compared to the empirical distribution function $\#\{i:\;Z_i = z\}$.